 Founded by Richard Gray in 1973, World College West (WCW) is the seed that eventually grew to become Presidio Graduate School.
 World College West closed in 1992, but the spirit of WCW lives on in Dick Gray’s successor institution Presidio World College founded in 1993, which was renamed Presidio Graduate School (PGS) in 2003.

-While PGS’s setting and educational level are new, its vision, values, and philosophy are based largely on the experience of its predecessor, World College West, an accredited work-study, world-study liberal arts college founded in 1973 and operated on its 194-acre environmentally designed campus in Marin County until 1992.
+While PGS’s setting and educational level are new, its vision, values, and philosophy are based largely on the experience of WCW, an accredited work-study, world-study liberal arts college founded in 1973 and operated on its 194-acre environmentally designed campus in Marin County until 1992.
 Its experiential learning philosophy was based on the premise that only disciplined reflection on experience leads to learning that lasts.
-At World College West that included seminar-size classes, work experience, and a year’s study in a non-Western culture such as China, Mexico, Russia, or Nepal were part of that experience.
+Seminar-size classes, work experience, and a year’s study in a non-Western culture such as China, Mexico, Russia, or Nepal were part of that experience.